mckeepa/linux-how-to/Create Virtual Machines.md

 Create a debian server in a virtual machine from a command line.

+ - change to use local images
+ - update to for linux install paramters so that no interaction is needed.

 ```bash
 virt-install --virt-type kvm --name buster-amd64 \
 --location http://deb.debian.org/debian/dists/buster/main/installer-amd64/ \